Precision limit under weak coupling with an ancillary qubit

-In this paper, we propose a high-precision protocol based on a general Heisenberg XXZ interaction between the probe system (a spin ensemble) and the ancillary qubit.
-It does not require a strong or tunable coupling strength.
+In this paper, we propose a high-precision protocol based on a general Heisenberg XXZ interaction between the spin-ensemble probe and an ancillary qubit, which significantly expands the application range of the previous protocols involving merely specific interaction.
+Also it does not require a strong or time-varying coupling strength.
 The unconditional measurement on qubit can induce two parallel evolution paths of the probe system.
 When the strengths of the longitudinal and transversal interactions are close to each other, an eigenstate of the collective angular momentum operator of the probe system can then be transformed to a superposed state distributed with a large distance in eigenspace.
-If the probe is prepared as a polarized state along an optimized direction, it can evolve to a GHZ-like state after the unconditional measurement on qubit.
+If the probe is prepared as a polarized state along an optional optimized direction, it can evolve to a GHZ-type state after the unconditional measurement on qubit.
 An asymptotic Heisenberg-scaling behavior about the metrology precision can be obtained even when the probe is prepared as a thermal state.
-This asymptotic scaling behavior is insensitive to the imprecise direction about the phase encoding and the strengths along both transversal and longitudinal directions.
-To extract the information about the to-be-estimated parameter, we can perform the parity detections on either ancillary qubit or probe system, both of which approach HL in the phase sensitivity.
+This scaling behavior is insensitive to the imprecise phase encoding and probe preparation and the fluctuated coupling strengths of both transversal and longitudinal directions.
+To efficiently extract information about the to-be-estimated parameter, we perform the parity detections on either ancillary qubit or probe, both of which approach HL in the phase sensitivity.

 The rest of this work is structured as follows.
-Section~\ref{metrologyProtocol} introduces the circuit model of our metrology protocol with the unconditional measurement on the ancillary qubit.
-In Sec.~\ref{QFIofMetrology}, we study the conditions about the systematic parameters and the initial state of the probe system for attaining the Heisenberg limit.
-In Sec.~\ref{imprecisecontrol}, we discuss the sensitivity of our metrology protocol to the imprecise controls over the direction of the phase encoding and the coupling strengths.
+Section~\ref{metrologyProtocol} introduces the circuit model of our metrology protocol.
+In Sec.~\ref{QFIofMetrology}, we study the conditions about the systematic parameters and the initial state of probe for attaining the Heisenberg limit.
+In Sec.~\ref{imprecisecontrol}, we discuss the sensitivity of our metrology protocol to imperfect probe state preparation and imprecise controls over the encoding direction and the coupling strengths.
 We analyze the phase sensitivity under parity detection performed on the ancillary qubit and the probe system in Secs.~\ref{detection on the qubit} and \ref{detection on the probe}, respectively.
 The entire work is summarized in Sec.~\ref{conclusion}.
 Appendix~\ref{app} provides a detailed derivation of the joint evolution operator for the full Hamiltonian.